fenqiling/fenqiling.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Research Fellow in Neurology Artificial Intelligence at Mayo Clinic, where I collaborate with [Drs.
-Hugo Botha](https://www.mayo.edu/research/faculty/botha-hugo-m-b-ch-b/bio-20452613) and [Rene Utianski](https://www.mayo.edu/research/faculty/utianski-rene-l-ph-d/bio-20453691) to apply deep learning models to investigate the speech features of patients with motor speech disorders.
-I earned my PhD in Linguistics from the University of Florida, where I was mentored by [Dr. Ratree Wayland](https://www.mayo.edu/research/faculty/utianski-rene-l-ph-d/bio-20453691).
+I am an Assistant Professor of Neurology and Research Fellow in Neurology AI at Mayo Clinic, where I develop AI-powered approaches to characterize speech and language in patients with motor speech disorders, working alongside [Drs.
+Hugo Botha](https://www.mayo.edu/research/faculty/botha-hugo-m-b-ch-b/bio-20452613) and [Rene Utianski](https://www.mayo.edu/research/faculty/utianski-rene-l-ph-d/bio-20453691).
+I hold a PhD in Linguistics from the University of Florida, where I was mentored by [Dr. Ratree Wayland](https://www.mayo.edu/research/faculty/utianski-rene-l-ph-d/bio-20453691).

-My research spans motor speech disorders, speech biomarkers, and computational modeling.
-Alongside my work in motor speech disorders, I explore the expression and perception of [vocal emotions](/projects/2_project/) across different languages and investigate [phonetic variation](/projects/4_project/) in accented Mandarin through advanced deep/machine learning models.
+My research centers on applying deep learning to discover speech biomarkers that can improve the diagnosis and monitoring of motor speech disorders.
+Alongside this clinical focus, I pursue broader questions at the intersection of speech perception and production, including [cross-linguistic vocal emotion](/projects/2_project/) and [phonetic variation](/projects/4_project/) in non-native speech.

-With expertise in both speech sciences and computational methods, my research focuses on uncovering patterns and variations in speech to address real-world challenges.
-My work has been published in various [journals and conferences](/publications/).
+As a speech-language scientist, my work bridges neurology, speech-language pathology, linguistics, and AI to advance our understanding of speech and language in clinical populations, from fundamental mechanisms to clinical application.
+My research has been published in a range of [journals and conferences](/publications/).